Low and Lower Back Pain Center

-Lower back pain can vary from dull pain that develops gradually to sudden, sharp or persistent pain felt below the waist.
-Unfortunately, almost everyone, at some point during life will experience lower back pain.
+Low and lower back pain can vary from dull pain that develops gradually to sudden, sharp or persistent pain felt below the waist.
+Unfortunately, almost everyone, at some point during life will experience low back pain that may travel downward into the buttocks and sometimes into one or both lower extremities.
 The most common cause is muscle strain often related to heavy physical labor, lifting or forceful movement, bending or twisting into awkward positions, or standing in one position too long.

 - Bulging or herniated disc.
 A disc may bulge outward.
 A herniated disc occurs when the soft interior matter escapes through a crack or ruptures through the disc's protective outer layer.
 Both disc problems can cause nerve compression, inflammation, and pain.